FuelRats/eslint-config-fuelrats/README.md

 ## Packages
-This config has two separate packages.
-The first is the main config and the second is a companion package for react projects.
+This config has two separate packages:

 ### [@fuelrats/eslint-config][eslint-config-fuelrats]